jcochran206/weather-journal-app/README.md

 ## Description:
 This project is designed to establish an asynchronous web app that uses a Web API and user data to dynamically update the UI for a Weather-Journal App.

+Note: the weather api used for this app is from OpenWeather.com

 ## Technologies used:
 - HTML5
 - CSS3